City University of New York: Schools founded in the 21st century

 Baruch College, Brooklyn College, City College, Hunter College, John Jay College, Lehman College, Queens College, and College of Staten Island.

 In June 2003, Neil Kleiman, then-director of the Center for an Urban Future, addressed the Board of Trustees of the City University of New York detailing the need for creating the CUNY School of Professional Studies (CUNY SPS).
 CUNY SPS is a senior college that seeks to meet the educational needs of working adults.
 In 2013, CUNY SPS opened its principal campus in midtown Manhattan, at the former site of the Gimbels department store.
 In 2022 CUNY SPS was the forerunner of a CUNY initiative to provide excellence in online education.

 The Craig Newmark Graduate School of Journalism at the City University of New York opened in 2006 as the CUNY Graduate School of Journalism.
 The school opened with the mission of expanding diversity in newsrooms across the nation and providing an affordable, publicly supported graduate journalism school in the New York region.
 It is the only public graduate school of journalism in the northeastern United States.

 Guttman Community College was founded September 11, 2011, opening in 2012 as the New Community College.

-In 2016 the Graduate School of Public Health & Health Policy was opened with the goal of centralizing CUNY's existing Public Health Programs.
+In 2016 the Graduate School of Public Health and Health Policy was opened with the goal of centralizing CUNY's existing Public Health Programs.
 Students and faculty transferred to this new school from CUNY's existing Public Health programs at Brooklyn College, Lehman College, Hunter College and the CUNY Graduate Center.

 In 2018, CUNY opened its 25th campus, the CUNY School of Labor and Urban Studies, named after former president Joseph S. Murphy and combining some forms and functions of the Murphy Institute that were housed at the CUNY School of Professional Studies.

 On November 19, 2024, the School of Medicine was established as the 26th CUNY campus, separating it from the scope of City College of New York.

 On July 1, 2025, Governor Kathy Hochul signed into effect a free community college program for SUNY and CUNY students.
 The program is an expansion of the CUNY Reconnect initiative, a program allowing for "New York residents ages 25-55 with no prior degree" to earn "a tuition-free associate degree in high-demand fields."

+Reaction to pro-Palestinian movement

+Four adjunct professors, two of whom taught at Brooklyn College and were active on the campus Palestine movement, were fired under Chancellor Félix Matos Rodríguez in June 2025.
+Chancellor Rodríguez cited the teachers violated the institution's "policy on antisemitism."
+One teacher said "I'm Jewish.
+I'm not engaged in antisemitic acts.
+I'm engaged in protest against genocide."
+A rally in support of the four on July 31, 2025 drew 150 staff, faculty, local politicians and other supporters in the rain.